alejandro-castrillon/linear-programming-model-solution/README.md

 # linear-programming-model-solution
-Solve a Linear Programming Model project
+Solve a Linear Programming Model with Simplex Method